 When your registration forms are done you need to create a label for each test group and connect it to the associated registration form.
 The labels will then be assigned automatically to contacts profiles as they add their email address in one of the forms.

-To connect labels to each registration form, go to Administration > Registration forms.
+To connect labels to each registration form, go to Administration and Registration forms.
 Contact support if you need assistance.

 4. Build automations to reward your customers